Two pillars of The Mediterranean Diet

 — French epicurean Jean Anthelme Brillat-Savarin

-The respected biologist and physiologist Dr. Ansel Keys can be attributed to the birth of what we know as the Mediterranean Diet.
-The findings from his seminal mid-twentieth century Seven Countries Study showed favorably that everyday eating in Italy and Greece composed mainly of vegetables, fruit, pasta, grains, fish and olive oil with meat and dairy in smaller quantities was highly protective against heart disease.
+The respected biologist and physiologist Dr. Ansel Keys can be credited as the founder of what we know as the Mediterranean Diet.
+The results from his seminal mid-twentieth century Seven Countries Study showed favorably that everyday eating in Italy and Greece composed mainly of vegetables, fruit, pasta, grains, fish and olive oil with meat and dairy in smaller quantities was highly protective against heart disease.
 Since then, research continually reveals this pattern of dietary intake can help the cardiovascular system, lengthen life expectancy, increase libido, ward against depression, protect from diseases such as diabetes, Alzheimer’s, and Parkinson’s, fight certain cancers, and aid in weight management.
-Footnote link to Oldways Preservation Trust health studies page https://oldwayspt.org/health-studies
+The respected food and nutrition organization Oldways Preservation Trust lists hundreds of Mediterranean Diet health studies on their website.

 More recently, economic and social change among the countries of the Mediterranean has had an influence in a reduction of the Mediterranean Diet.
 To help offset this decline, in 2013 a group of seven countries— Cyprus, Croatia, Spain, Greece, Italy, Morocco, and Portugal successfully petitioned UNESCO to grant the Mediterranean Diet as an Intangible Cultural Heritage of Humanity.
 As registered, the diet: